runthings-dev/runthings-wc-coupons-category-children/readme.md

 ### Can I use both this plugin's fields and WooCommerce's built-in category fields?

-Yes, but they operate as separate restrictions (AND logic).
-If you use both, a coupon must pass both sets of rules.
+Not really.
+The built-in category check runs before custom plugin checks.
+They operate as separate restrictions (AND logic).
+If you use both, a coupon must first pass the built-in category rules, which isn't likely to contain the child categories.

 For simplicity, we recommend using one or the other on a given coupon.

+If you find that this is a blocking issue, please open an issue on the [GitHub repo](https://github.com/runthings-dev/runthings-wc-coupons-category-children/issues).
+Allowing per-category selection of "include children" or "only top-level" is on the potential features roadmap.

 ### What happens if I add new subcategories later?